 Syringe exchange programs may be in a brick-and-mortar facility, or they may be mobile, which allows them to move to where they are most needed.
 This provides convenient access for people who inject drugs and increases the chance that these people will use their services.

-Community outreach is a component in many syringe exchange programs that gets face-to-face with injection drug users to address issues resulting from substance abuse.
+Community outreach is a component in many syringe exchange programs that gets face-to-face with injection drug users to address issues resulting from substance use.
 Outreach programs may distribute naloxone, a drug used to reverse opioid overdose.

 Other services and resources outreach programs may offer could include:

 - risk assessment

 - disease screening

 - information on drugs and disease